humdrum-tools/humdrum-documentation/guide/ch39/index.md

     of the data.

 Compared with manual research, computer searches are impressively fast.
-However, don\'t let yourself be caught-up by the speed of interaction.
+However, don't let yourself be caught-up by the speed of interaction.
 Take your time and reflect on the problem being addressed.
 Formulate a search strategy away from the computer so that you have time to consider possible confounds.